savochkin/PokerHandKata/README.md

 - Map enums using `.name()` and `valueOf()`
 - Handle nullable fields (winningRank, losingRank)
 - Look at `AuditSharedDB` for reference - very similar structure!

-**Optional - Write Tests:**
-- A test template is available in `src/main/resources/task2-solution/AuditSystemAdapterTest.java.solution`
-- Copy it to `src/test/java/.../auditsystem/` if you want to use tests
+- Use the tests as your guide for expected behavior

 ---

-### Part 3: Verify Integration
+### Part 4: Verify Integration

 **Run tests:**
 ```bash